-Home Research Facilities People Publications Jobs UPRM Physics
+Home Research Facilities People Publications OSA/Education Jobs UPRM Physics

-The group conducts research in photoexited state dynamics, metal-insulator phase transition, nonlinear plasmonics and lattice relaxation of complex materials.
-Current study focuses on photoinduced processes in correlated oxides and hybrid plasmonic structures.
-Methods of ultrafast nonlinear spectroscopy are applied to separate the charge and lattice dynamics upon photoexitation and to reconstruct the evolution of electronic and structural material properties.
-The group is equipped by femtosecond and picosecond lasers, spectrometers and state-of-the-art optical systems developed in our lab, including time- and angle-resolved hemispherical elastic light scattering system for femtosecond surface spectroscopy.
+The laboratory of Advanced Materials Dynamics conducts research in nonlinear optics, photoexcited state dynamics, and condensed matter physics, focusing on relaxation processes in quantum materials.
+Methods of ultrafast nonlinear spectroscopy are applied to separate the charge and lattice dynamics upon photoexcitation and to reconstruct the evolution of electronic and structural material properties.
+The group is equipped with femtosecond and picosecond lasers, spectrometers, and state-of-the-art optical systems developed in our lab, including time- and angle-resolved hemispherical elastic light scattering system for femtosecond surface spectroscopy.